World Book Index

 Imports - commodities

-crude petroleum, cars, garments, vehicle parts/accessories, natural gas (2023)
+Spain's imports primarily consist of crude petroleum, cars, garments, vehicle parts/accessories, and natural gas (2023).

 Human Development Index